-When I first traveled to Greece six years ago as an anxious, directionless college senior, I never knew how much one trip could alter the course of my life forever.
+When I first traveled to Greece six years ago I was an anxious, directionless college senior.
+I never knew how much one trip could alter the course of my life forever.

 I immediately felt something align inside of me when I arrived in Athens.

 The weather was hot, sometimes overwhelmingly hot (for an American used to heavily air conditioned buildings).
 But the heat sat with me well, and I found it much more comfortable than the humid summers we have in North Carolina.

 Within two weeks my digestive problems eased up a little, my skin cleared, my Madoosa-like hair started to cooperate (for the first time in 22 years).

 I was eating amazingly fresh and flavorful food and appreciating every bite of it.
 Foods that previously landed way under the flavor-radar for me–like oranges and tomatoes–created an “AWOOGA” reaction in my mouth.
 (Like the cartoon wolf with bulging heart eyes, are you getting that visual?)

 I was also falling in love with one of the greatest humans I’ve ever met, and it was happening in the middle of the most beautiful scenery I could dream up.